Acacia is a very beautiful ornamental tree that can grow very tall.

 - The scientific term for this is “nyctinasty”.

 - There’s no consensus yet as to how this benefits these large trees.
 Some say it attracts hunting predators that eat leaf-eating herbivores.
-Others have shown that there may be a growth advantage that helps plants grow faster with less nutrients and need for resources.
+Others have shown that there may be a growth advantage.
+This means is helps plants grow faster with less nutrients and need for resources.

 Different types of Acacia